A-BartKow/Azure-Project-Rebrickable/README.md

 ## Assumptions

-> This project is purely educational and was used to familiarize with and learn different Azure Services used in Data engineering.
+> :memo: **Note:** This project is purely educational and was used to familiarize with and learn different Azure Services used in Data engineering.
-> Some of the solutions applied do not fit for the requirements e.g. the size of data warehouse tables and indexes configured against them.
+> :memo: **Note:** Some of the solutions applied do not fit for the requirements e.g. the size of data warehouse tables and indexes configured against them.
-> Any deviation from best practises have been explained and usually formed with some 'assumption' to show the understanding of the concept in theory.
+> :memo: **Note:** Any deviation from best practises have been explained and usually formed with some 'assumption' to show the understanding of the concept in theory.

 ## Solution explanation
 ### Ingest phase